 Now let’s have a look at Rob’s annual expenses:

-Unlike all the other automotive YouTubers I’ve done net worth calculations for (TJ Hunt, thestradman, Adam LZ, Doug Demuro, streetspeed717, and Cleetus McFarland), Rob has the highest annual expenses.
+Unlike all the other automotive YouTubers I’ve done net worth calculations for, Rob has one of the highest annual expenses.
 By far.
 This isn’t surprising considering all the businesses he’s involved in, and (as you’ll see soon) it really eats away at his total net worth.
 Here we go:

 $70,000: Adventure Drive expenses